 Mountain View Center for the Performing Arts

-Please come to the preliminary audition with two contrasting songs in English, preferably from opera, operetta or classical music theatre, that you feel will show off your voice well.
-You will probably be asked to sing only one song.
+Please come to the preliminary audition with two contrasting songs in English, preferably from opera, operetta or classic musical theatre, that you feel will show off your voice well.
+You may be asked to sing only one song, but have two prepared.
 An accompanist will be provided.
-Bring your music in the key in which you will sing it.
+Bring your sheet music in the key in which you will sing.

 Also bring your headshot and resume, and your calendar so that you can give us any conflicts that you may have during the rehearsal period.
 If you are needed for a callback, you will be notified.

-REHEARSALS will begin the week of February 3. and will be held Sunday – Thursday evenings.
+REHEARSALS will begin in early December 2019. and will be held Sunday – Thursday evenings.
 Some Friday and Saturday rehearsals may be scheduled as opening night approaches.
 A tentative schedule will be available at the auditions, and more detail will be provided as soon as available.

-THE VOCAL SCORE of Trial by Jury is available at music stores and online sources.
+THE VOCAL SCORE of Princess Ida is available at music stores and online sources.
 Cast members are required to purchase their own scores.
 Cost is around $15.